wai55555/aiMetaViewer/README.md

 ## 📖 Usage

+### Individual Image View
 1. Open a website containing AI-generated images with the extension enabled.
 2. A **"View Metadata"** badge will appear on the top-left of detected images.
 3. Click the badge to open a modal window with detailed metadata.
 4. Use the "Copy" buttons to copy content to your clipboard.

+### Full-Page Scan & Bulk Download
+1. Click the **AI Meta Viewer** extension icon in your toolbar.
+2. A scanning overlay will show progress as it discovers images.
+3. Once complete, a downloader modal will appear.
+4. Filter or select the images you want to save.
+5. Click **"Download Selected"**.
+Images will be saved to your browser's download folder, organized by your chosen folder mode.

 ## 🔒 Privacy & Security